remoteintech/remote-jobs/company-profiles/fly-io.md

 ## Remote status

-Everyone is remote, but there is also an office in Chicago to who wants to use.
+Everyone is remote, but there is an office in Chicago for those who would like to use it.

 ## Region